Common Names

 Clinical Summary

 Aloe vera is a perennial, succulent plant that resembles a cactus and is used in traditional medicine throughout the world.
 The clear thick gel obtained from aloe leaves is used for wound healing, to treat burns, psoriasis, frostbite, ulcerative colitis, diabetes and to relieve constipation.
-Aloe demonstrated antioxidant and anti-inflammatory properties, in vitro (9).
+Aloe demonstrated antioxidant and anti-inflammatory properties in vitro (9).

-Data also indicate that constituents of aloe, such as acemannan, aloeride, and di(2-ethylhexyl)phthalate (DEHP) have immunomodulating and anticancer effects (5) (7) (8) (34) (35).
-Emodin from aloe inhibited cell proliferation and induced apoptosis in human liver cancer cell lines (4), and enhanced the effects of radiation treatment (30).
-Small studies suggest benefits of aloe in preventing chemotherapy-induced oral mucositis in adults (23) (51) and in pediatric (52) patients.
+Constituents of aloe, such as acemannan, emodin, aloeride,and di(2-ethylhexyl)phthalate (DEHP) also have immunomodulating and anticancer effects (4) (5) (7) (8) (34) (35).
+Preliminary findings suggest benefits of aloe in preventing chemo-induced oral mucositis in adults (23) (51).
+Studies in pediatric patients reported similar benefit (52) and case reports show reduction in chemo-induced hyperpigmentation (62).
 It may also help improve tumor regression rate and survival in those with metastatic cancers (20).
-But findings of topical use of aloe products to alleviate radiation-induced skin damage are inconsistent (1) (2) (3) (32) (36) (44) (49).
+However, studies of aloe for radiation-induced skin damage produced mixed results (1) (2) (3) (32) (36) (44) (49) (57) (58) (59) (63).

 Purported Uses and Benefits